Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Abstract

 \section{Abstract}

-The many-body physics of higher-spin systems is expected to host qualitatively new matter phases, but realizing them requires the controllable multispin interactions that can be tuned independently for each spin component.
+The many-body physics of higher-spin systems is expected to host qualitatively new matter phases, but realizing them requires the controllable interactions between multispin components that can be tuned independently for each component.
 Here we propose a scheme that meets this demand in ultracold Fermi gases.
-By engineering the atom-cavity coupling, we generate cavity-mediated effective interactions between arbitrary pseudo-spin states.
-Focusing on the simplest three-spin case, we obtain two independent scattering channels whose strengths and signs can be adjusted separately.
-The resulting Hamiltonian combines the on-site attraction with the off-site repulsion, and drives a continuous transition from the superfluid to the spin-density-wave phase.
-The coexistence region is reminiscent of a supersolid, yet the self-organized modulation appears in the spin space of a higher-spin representation, rather than in the density profile.
-The proposal is reliable to be implemented using the existing techniques of ultracold atoms.
+By engineering the atom-cavity coupling, we generate cavity-induced effective interactions between pseudo-spin states via multiple Raman and cavity paths.
+Focusing on the simplest spin-1 case, we obtain two independent scattering channels whose relative strengths and signs are determined by the Clebsch-Gordan coefficients and optical-field parameters.
+The resulting Hamiltonian combines the on-site Cooper pairing with the off-site repulsion, and drives a continuous transition from the superfluid to the spin-density-wave phase.
+The coexistence region is reminiscent of a supersolid, yet the self-organized modulation appears in the spin density profile of a higher-spin representation, rather than in the number density profile.
+The proposal can be implemented with the existing techniques in ultracold atoms.
 Therefore it offers a versatile platform for quantum simulation of higher-spin many-body physics.